A Koopman framework for rare event simulation in stochastic differential equations: Numerical examples

 We first find the sKO eigenfunctions of the system.
 As described in Section~\ref{sec:dmd}, we apply gEDMD, using a basis $\{\psi_k(x_1, x_2)\}_{k=1}^n$ of bivariate Legendre polynomials with total degree up to 10.
 This basis is constructed such that it is orthonormal with respect to the uniform measure on $\mathcal{D} = [-4,4]^2 \subset \R^2$.
 There are $n=66$ elements in this basis.
 We generate test points by using trajectory data beginning at 400 initial conditions uniformly spaced on $\mathcal{D}$.
 Each trajectory is simulated on the interval $t \in [0,10]$.
 The test points are generated by sampling the trajectories at intervals of $\Delta t = 0.05$, for a total of $8\times 10^4$ test points.

-We find that the quality of the eigenvalues and eigenfunctions obtained via generator EDMD is highly sensitive to the polynomial degree and the choice of basis.
+We find that the quality of the eigenvalues and eigenfunctions obtained via gEDMD is highly sensitive to the polynomial degree and the choice of basis.
 Indeed, it is well-noted that EDMD methods can often lead to spurious eigenvalues, i.e., eigenvalues that are non-physical, when the choice of basis is poor \cite{klus2019datadriven,brunton2019data}.
-We find that the same is true for \emph{eigenfunctions} obtained via EDMD, when either the basis is not sufficiently representative of the eigenfunctions or the test points do not sufficiently cover the state space.
+We find that the same is true for \emph{eigenfunctions} obtained via gEDMD, when either the basis is not sufficiently representative of the eigenfunctions or the test points do not sufficiently cover the state space.
 Obtaining good approximation of the eigenfunctions is critical to our sampling framework.
-Given a set of candidate eigenfunctions produced by EDMD, we cross-validate them with an independent dataset generated in the same fashion as the test points.
+Given a set of candidate eigenfunctions produced by gEDMD, we cross-validate them with an independent dataset generated in the same fashion as the test points.
 In particular, the mean-square error of a candidate eigenfunction $\phi(x)$ with eigenvalue $\lambda$ is defined as $\frac{1}{m} \sum_{i = 1}^m |\mathcal{A}\phi(x_i) - \lambda \phi(x_i) |^2$.
 Only candidate eigenfunctions with a testing error below some threshold (here chosen to be 0.04) are used to approximate the Doob transform.
-In Figure \ref{fig:vdpkoop} we show the first nine approximated (and validated) sKO eigenfunctions, alongside a scatterplot of the test points.
+In Figure \ref{fig:vdpkoop} we show the first nine approximated \revi{(and validated)} sKO eigenfunctions, alongside a scatterplot of the test points.

 Approximating the Doob transform to estimate \eqref{eq:probvdp} requires approximating the indicator function over the rare event region in the sKO eigenbasis.
 We first express the indicator function in the Legendre basis by solving a least-squares problem on the gEDMD test points.
 Since the Koopman eigenfunctions are approximated in the same basis, we can immediately compute the coefficients of the indicator's sKO eigenfunction expansion.
-Just as in the linear case, if the expansion in the sKO eigenfunction basis is negative in some region of the domain of interest, we add a constant to ensure positivity.
-A scaling factor is again applied to the biasing so that enough samples will reach the rare event.
-In this example, we use the nine eigenfunctions plotted in Figure \ref{fig:vdpkoop} to approximate the Doob transform.
+Just as in the linear case, if the expansion in the sKO eigenfunction basis is negative in some region of the domain of interest, we add a constant \revi{so that the approximation to $f(x)$ has value greater than $0.01$.
+A scaling factor of $c = 17$ is again applied to the biasing so that enough samples will reach the rare event.} In this example, we use fifteen eigenfunctions, of which nine are plotted in Figure \ref{fig:vdpkoop}, to approximate the Doob transform.

 In Figure \ref{fig:vdppaths}, we show 25 unbiased and biased sample paths of the oscillator.
 Notice that none of these unbiased sample paths reaches the rare event---they all remain inside the red circle demarcating the rare event region---while many of the biased paths do reach it.
 In Figure \ref{fig:vdp_distr}, we show the histogram of norm of the state at time $T = 10$ for the two systems.
 We report simulation results for the estimators in Table \ref{tab:vdp}, and observe that the importance sampling estimator reduces variance by a factor of more than 400.